afgbloch/POCS-Quizz/Quizz.md

 - [ ] Relations from intensional database (IDB) can appear only in the body
 - [ ] Relations from IDB can appear only in the head
-- [x] Relations from IDB can appear both in the body and head
+- [x] Relations from IDB can appear both in the body and head **Explanation**
+EDB includes the knowledge base, i.e., known facts.
+Thus, EDB relations cannot appear in the head of a rule.
+In contrast, IDB includes inferred facts.
+As such, IDB relations can appear in both in the body or in the head of a program rule.

 ### Compare the three ways to define the semantics of Datalog programs:
 - [ ] The model-theoretic semantics is superior as it seeks to find the MINIMUM set of facts that satisfy the program’s rules